 Meet our hardworking team

 Ana Gloria Rodriguez is the founder of Tipey Joa and has dedicated years to helping indigenous communties north and south of the border.
 Martha as her friends call her is a member of the Kumiai Nation from San Jose de la Zorra also known as Mat Perhaw.
-Martha has a B.A. in Native American Studies and is currently finishing up her Masters in Education Leadership.
+Martha has a B.A. in Native American Studies as well as a Masters in Education Leadership.
 Her drive and passion has led her to fight for indigenous rights, and to improving binational relationships while empowering indigenous communities.

 Administrative Support Specialist